sjml/dotfiles/README.md

   * Install all packages listed in `install_lists/python3-dev-packages.txt`
   * Install all Node-based programs listed in `install_lists/node-packages.txt`
   * Enable the Windows Subsystem for Linux
-  * Set a number of sensible Windows default options and remove a lot of installation cruft
+  * Set a number of sensible Windows options
+  * Remove installation cruft

 ## Custom ZSH prompt